transamsd455p-bit/cybersecurity-portfolio/writeups/siem-investigation.md

-# SIEM Investigation: CryptoMiner Detection
+# 🔐 SIEM Investigation: CryptoMiner Detection

 ## Overview
 During routine SIEM monitoring, an alert was triggered indicating potential cryptomining activity on an endpoint.
-This investigation analyzes the alert, validates whether the activity is malicious, and determines the appropriate response.
+This investigation validates the alert, analyzes supporting evidence, and determines appropriate response actions.

 ---